CommonWealthRobotics/CommonWealthRobotics.github.io/content/BowlerStudio/GistCodeHosting.md

 <img src="/img/bowlerstudioscreengrab/editGist.png" alt="BowlerStudio Screen Cap" class="img-responsive" >

-And finally, to publish your changes to Git, hit the publish button and fill in what you changed and why you changed it.
+And finally, to publish your changes to Git, hit the Publish button and fill in what you changed and why you changed it.

 <img src="/img/bowlerstudioscreengrab/updateGist.png" alt="BowlerStudio Screen Cap" class="img-responsive" >